pohka/Quas-Website/roadmap.md

  * doesn't highlight keyword with different delimiters
    * e.g. func(this) 'this' key word is never highlighted
 * rendering if parent is undefined
-* back and forward history doesn't work properly (make sure it also works with router aliases and redirects)
 * test if unmounting and rendering the component again will mess up vdom synced with dom
 * router aliases with dynamic urls e.g. /other/:page
 * ensure async load meta data can be crawled by search engine
-* vdom diffing bug if root tag changes e.g. h1 to div
 * /docs/ permission is denied

 ## routing features to add